Las Vegas sheriff says at least 3 victims in university campus shootings, though conditions unknown

 “Right now, we know there are 3 victims, but unknown extent of the injuries,” Sheriff Kevin McMahill said in a post on X, formerly Twitter.
 “That number could change.”

-Police were called about an active shooter on campus at 11:45 a.m.
+Alerts went out across the campus after callers reported an active shooter to police at 11:45 a.m.
 Wednesday, said Adam Garcia, a university police official.
 He said officers found and “engaged” a suspect, who is now dead.
 It was not immediately clear how the suspect died.

+Students and professors on the campus of 30,000 barricaded themselves inside classrooms and dorm rooms.

+Student John Harris heard what he later realized was a gunshot as he was getting out of his car in the parking garage of an on-campus apartment complex.
+In the elevator, Harris said he got an emergency text alert text from the university.

+Martin said she was texting friends and loved ones, hoping to receive word a suspect had been detained.
+When another professor came to the room and told everyone to evacuate, they joined dozens of others rushing out of the building.
+Martin had her students piled into her car and drove them off campus.

+“Once we got away from UNLV, we parked and sat in silence,” she said.
+"Nobody said a word.
+We were in utter shock.”

-The university said on X, formerly Twitter, that the shooter was at the Beam Hall, Frank and Estella Building, home of UNLV’s Lee Business School, and that police were responding to an additional report of shots fired at the nearby student union.
+The university said on X that the shooter was at the Beam Hall, Frank and Estella Building, home of UNLV’s Lee Business School, and that police were responding to an additional report of shots fired at the nearby student union.

 Las Vegas police posted on X that a suspect “has been located and is deceased” about 40 minutes after the initial alert was posted.